“I trusted in the Lord when I said, ‘I am greatly afflicted’; in my alarm I said, ‘Everyone is a liar’” (Psalm 116:10-11).

 “Later, Joseph of Arimathea asked Pilate for the body of Jesus.
 Now Joseph was a disciple of Jesus, but secretly because he feared the Jewish leaders.
 With Pilate’s permission, he came and took the body away.
 He was accompanied by Nicodemus, the man who earlier had visited Jesus at night.
 Nicodemus brought a mixture of myrrh and aloes, about seventy-five pounds.
 Taking Jesus’ body, the two of them wrapped it, with the spices, in strips of linen.
 This was in accordance with Jewish burial customs.
 At the place where Jesus was crucified, there was a garden, and in the garden a new tomb, in which no one had ever been laid.
 Because it was the Jewish day of Preparation and since the tomb was nearby, they laid Jesus there” (John 19:38-42).

 When I received the vision that I wrote about previously in which God clearly exclaimed not to close His doors, the Holy Spirit took me to the encounter between Jesus and Nicodemus in John 3, and at the time, I didn’t understand the focus on Nicodemus.
 Now, fast forward several weeks, and of course there’s pride lurking in my flesh seeking validation, but I don’t care about that.
 What I do care about is that yes, Romans 3:4 will come to pass and to God be all the glory when it does pass.
 I find I must stop doubting God, if I hope to continue to grow in the gifts He has entrusted me.
 I also find I must trust God to direct my steps to those who might listen.
-I’ll share something with you here, which I only recently came to see, I believe that God was likening Nicodemus’ lingering doubts and fears that night with my own, but also to Nicodemus’ earnest yearning to truly know God.
+I’ll share something with you here, which I only recently came to see, I believe that God was likening Nicodemus’ lingering doubts and fears and pressures that night with my own, but also to Nicodemus’ earnest yearning to truly know God.
 So yes, I think I’m finally beginning to understand how the account of Nicodemus visiting Jesus fits into the vision.
 God used it as a method to minister to me too.
 God often unravels these things over time; no doubt, because I can be dense, and of course, there is His perfect timing of things.

 It is interesting how John 3 keeps coming up, because I wrote on social media this morning, again, about how it has become common to stop reading Jesus’ words mid thought, and the scriptures I had in mind were Matthew 7:1 and John 3:16.